-Walk to Campus from our Premium MU Campus properties!
+Walk to Campus from our Convenient MU Campus properties!

 Excerpts from “The Parking Puzzle” Missourian, February 5, 2007